flowen/flowen/README.md

 ### Hi there 👋

-UI & fun engineer the web is boring af, lets 🌶️ it up.
-I enjoy building performant and fast apps.
+UI & fun engineer  - "the web is boring af, lets 🌶️ it up".
+I enjoy building fast and performant apps.
 UI, UX, and animation are the topics I focus on and love to tinker with.
 I'm great with communication and have always been praised for my creativity and pro-activity.
-Love working together with great teammates and independently as well.
+Love working together with great teammates and can work great independently as well.

 /NOW
-✨ Coding part-time for solarisbank.de
+✨ Coding part-time for multiple clients
-💰 Playing around with crypto
-🔍 exploring DAOs/web3 space <-- looking to join one

 /BIO
 🌍 Born in NL, travelled &amp; worked remotely for over 8 years.